alphagov/forms-api/README.md

 Rspec tests can also be tagged with `feature_{name}: true`.
 This will turn that feature on just for the duration of that test.

+## Updating versions

+Use the `update_versions.sh` script and follow the instructions within.

 ## Support

 Raise a Github issue if you need support.